SAMPREETHI26/FakeAppDetection/README.md

-# Mobile App Forensic Analysis – Flask Web App
+# Mobile App Forensic Analysis

 ## Overview
 This project is a **Flask-based web application** that integrates with the **MobSF (Mobile Security Framework) API** to automate the forensic analysis of mobile applications.